Texas Court Records

 - Court appearance date

 Regardless of pleas, ticketed motorists are usually required to appear in court on or before their appearance dates.
-However, they may appear in person or mail their citations along with pleas to the court.
+However, they may appear in person or mail their citations and pleas to the court.
 Individuals appearing in person may do so with or without their attorneys.
 If you received a traffic ticket in Texas, you may enter any of the following pleas:

 - Guilty